mzattera/v4j/docs/005/index.md

 <a id="GliphCountImg" />
 ![Table with glyph count by slot.](images/Char Count by Slot.PNG)

-(it is expected the distribution to change based on Currier language and illustration; this is somehting to be further investigated).
+(it is expected the distribution to change based on Currier's language and illustration; this is something to be further investigated).